epics-base/p4p/documentation/values.rst

 * None - clears current value
 * ('field', val) - explicitly specify the union field name
-* val - If a union field has previously been selected, coearse assigned value
+* val - If a union field has previously been selected, coerce assigned value
-* val - If no union field previously select, attempt magic selection and coearse.
+* val - If no union field previously select, attempt magic selection and coerce.

 An Exception is thrown otherwise.